TimoKoerber/laravel-json-seeder/README.md

 ]
 ```

-You can also ignore empty tables.
 If a table in your database is empty, the LaravelJsonSeeder will create a JSON file with an empty array by default.
+This might be useful if you want your seeds to truncate this table.
-If you don't want this, you can change the setting `ignore-empty-tables`
+If you don't want this, you can change the setting `ignore-empty-tables` in `config/jsonseeder.php`, so no JSON seed will be created.

 ```php
 // config/jsonseeder.php